 spent on purchasing goods and services in a single year.
 This

 amount of money is called the gross domestic product.

-Suppose that whenever an individual receives money they spend 80%
+Suppose that whenever an individual receives money he or she spends 80%

-of the money on goods and services and the put the remaining 20% into a
+of the money on goods and services and puts the remaining 20% into a

 bank where the money is essentially removed from circulation for